Insights into the structure and kinematics of a Milky Way-like galaxy: Spiral arm evolution across time

-On the other side of this spiral arm section, we identified another segment (\textit{Segment 2}), located near \( x \sim 0\,\mathrm{kpc} \), which breaks/dissolves over this 20\,Myr period.
-This ridge starts as a high density ridge with highly converging motions, but as time evolves, it becomes increasingly divergent and breaks apart.
-The bottom panels of this figure show that adjacent to the location of this spiral arm ridge, there is a highly divergent zone that develops and grows with time, effectively ``splitting'' and spreading this spiral arm segment into a wider - lower density - feature (as can be seen in the second row).
+On the other side of this spiral arm section, we identified another region (\textit{Section 2}), located near \( x \sim 0\,\mathrm{kpc} \), which breaks/dissolves over this 20\,Myr period.
+This ridge starts at high density with highly converging motions, but as time evolves, it becomes increasingly divergent and breaks apart.
+The bottom panels of this figure show that adjacent to the location of this spiral arm ridge, there is a highly divergent zone (green region initially located at R$\sim 0.8$ kpc) that develops and grows with time, effectively `splitting' and spreading this spiral arm segment into a wider and lower density feature.
 The location of the arm in the first timestep is pushed downwards (following the lower edge of the split), while the upper edge is pushed outwards (and will eventually merge with the other visible spiral arm in the figure).
-This ``opening'' of the spiral arms is not just characteristic of this particular segment, but a recurring feature of the spiral arms in the simulation - best seen in the galaxy-wide time-evolution video available on the FFOGG webpage.
+This `opening' of the spiral arms is not just characteristic of this particular segment, but a recurring feature of the spiral arms in the simulation - best seen in the galaxy-wide time-evolution video available on the FFOGG webpage.